Barefoot TEFL Teacher

 Situations you might encounter in real life but aren’t happening right now, e.g. ‘going to the doctor or ordering food in a restaurant.
 Yes, it’s useful, but if your students have been learning for a while, they’ll have covered those several times.

 Regular topics or threads in your classes.
-Perhaps all your students watch the same TV series, and you can start talking about the characters.
+Perhaps all your students watch the same TV series, and you can start discussing the characters.

-Or it could be a running joke your class has, a regular activity you all do, or your funny habits as a teacher — these can all be used.
+It could also be a running joke in your class, a regular activity you all do, or your funny habits as a teacher—these can all be used.

 Precisely that — imaginary situations.
 We do this with our friends all the time.
 It could be arguing who’d win in a superhero showdown, what you’d do if a zombie apocalypse happened tomorrow, or what you’d change as the leader of the country.